-- 1) seek to improve the water environment and ensure that adequate wastewater infrastructure capacity is provided - 2) take action to minimise the potential for misconnections between foul and surface water networks.

-F Development Plans and proposals for strategically or locally defined growth locations with particular flood risk constraints or where there is insufficient water infrastructure capacity should be informed by Integrated Water Management Strategies at an early stage.

-- 9.5.1 Londoners consume on average 149 litres of water per person per day around 8 litres above the national average.
+- 2) take action to minimise the potential for misconnections between foul and surface water networks. - F Development Plans and proposals for strategically or locally defined growth locations with particular flood risk constraints or where there is insufficient water infrastructure capacity should be informed by Integrated Water Management Strategies at an early stage. - 9.5.1 Londoners consume on average 149 litres of water per person per day around 8 litres above the national average.
 All water companies that serve London are located in areas classified as seriously water-stressed.
 London is at risk of drought after two dry winters.
 During 2006 and 2012 water use restrictions affecting London were imposed.
 These restrictions were limited to sprinkler, hosepipe and non-essential user bans.
-A severe drought with rota cuts, standpipes, reduced mains pressure or adding non-potable water to the mains supply would have major implications for Londoners' health and wellbeing, the environment and London's economy.
+A severe drought - with rota cuts, standpipes, reduced mains pressure or adding non-potable water to the mains supply - would have major implications for Londoners' health and wellbeing, the environment and London's economy.
 The Mayor will work with the water industry to prevent this level of water restriction being required for London in future. - 9.5.2 An important aspect of avoiding the most severe water restrictions is to ensure that leakage is reduced and water used as efficiently as possible.
-The Optional Requirement set out in Part G of the Building Regulations should be applied across London.165 A fittings-based approach should be used to determine the water consumption of a development.
-This approach is transparent and compatible with developers' procurement and the emerging Water Label,166 which Government and the water companies serving London are supporting.
+The Optional Requirement set out in Part G of the Building Regulations should be applied across London.161 A fittings-based approach should be used to determine the water consumption of a development.
+This approach is transparent and compatible with developers' procurement and the emerging Water Label,162 which Government and the water companies serving London are supporting. - 9.5.3 Even with increased water efficiency and reduced leakage, water companies are forecasting an increasing demand for water.
+Without additional sources of supply, the increased demand will increase the risk of requiring water restrictions during drought periods.
+Security of supply should be ensured.
+Demand forecasts need to continue to be monitored and based on the consistent use of demographic data across spatial and infrastructure planning regimes.

-165 Planning Practice Guidance: Paragraph 014 of 'Housing: optional technical standards' (DCLG, 27 March 2015): Where there is a clear local need, local planning authorities can set out Local Plan
+Planning Practice Guidance: Paragraph 014 of 'Housing: optional technical standards', DCLG, 27 March 2015.
+Where there is a clear local need, local planning authorities can set out Local Plan policies requiring new dwellings to meet the tighter Building Regulations' Optional Requirement of 110 litres per person per day.